 It's not easy to navigate the wide, wide world of bike buying.
 How do you find the right ride for you?
 We're here to help.
 First, we scour the web for the most intriguing models from the most well-respected companies.
 Then, we narrow the field down to some of the very best bikes and buy them.
-Finally, we test the tread off them, using a benchmarking time trial process, to help you find your ride.
+Finally, we test the tread off them, using a switchout process, to deliver the very best information.

 Addressing Component and Adjustment Issues

 We buy and test complete bikes, operating under the assumption that manufacturers are building out their frame to showcase its capabilities.
 At the sub-$2000 price point for our hardtail test, component quality varied widely.
 The most significant issues were the presence or absence of dropper seatposts and the stock tires.
 While the former is an expensive upgrade, the latter is not.
 We test the bikes in their stock configurations.

 Measuring Bike Geometry

 Bike geometry gives you an idea of how a bike will perform and how it will fit.
 Unfortunately, there is no standardized method for measuring geometry across manufacturers.
 For that reason, we measure all of our test bikes so that we can compare apples to apples.
 Our methods may differ from those of the manufacturers; our measurements might differ as well.
 Our tools for measuring bikes include a Park Tool Digital Scale, an Intercomp Digital Angle Gauge, a grease pen, a six-foot beam level, two straightedges (three and six-foot), a tape measure, a laser beam, and a digital protractor goniometer.